eduardocruzpalacios/oop-design-patterns-java/README.md

 The classes of some patterns are divided into more packages to facilitate the comprehension of the role each class play.

 There is 1 runnable classes for each pattern: *Main.java*.
+Comments in this class are intended to clarify even more the example as well as explaining how to maintain the code.

 There is a class called *AnyObject* that is repeated along packages despite DRY (Don't Repeat Yourself) programming principle so as to facilitate the comprehension of a given pattern by the only means of the code belonging to its package.
 ## Creational patterns